cas8398/cas8398/README.md

 ---

 ## 🚀 About Me
-I’m Cahyanudien, a full-stack developer, author, and introspective musician.
+I’m Cahyanudien, a full-stack developer and author.
 I build privacy-first digital ecosystems and meaningful applications that solve real-world problems.
 As the founder of **FlagoDNA**, I’ve published 15+ apps reaching over 60,000 users.

 I also write contemplative poetry and fiction, with works including *Hening yang Berjalan*, *Stillness That Walks*, and the fiction book *ACHE: Hidup Seperti Apa Ini?* (Indonesian) / *ACHE: What Kind of Life Is This?* (English), exploring mindfulness, quiet moments, and ordinary life.